qixininin/encG-reg/README.md

 #### Step 3.3 Genotype encryption

-Users are asked to encrypt their genotype matrix with the same random matrix by plink2.0 and return the encrypted genotype matrix to server agent.
+Users are asked to encrypt their genotype matrix with the same random matrix by plink2.0 and return the encrypted genotype matrix to central site.

 Use plink2 "--score" to generate encrypted genotype matrix.